-The proposed addition is designed in a manner that matches the existing form of the home by expanding the south elevation (rear) at a second-story height.
-As such, if removed in the future, the essential form and integrity of the historic property and its environment would remain unimpaired.
+As previously mentioned, the addition has been modified to an "L" shape to minimize the impact of removing the entire south wall.
+Further, the addition is set in 5 feet from the side yard, as the current setback does not comply with current zoning laws and the second floor addition does not impact the existing roof.
+For these reasons, if the addition were to be removed in the future, the essential form and integrity of the historic property and its environment would remain unimpaired.
 The proposed change will be compatible with the historic integrity of the Lincoln Park Historic District.